 Tracking Turtles in the Western Pacific

-- Pacific Islands, Micronesia and Palau
+- Pacific Islands, Micronesia

 For two years, Peace Corps Volunteer Sarah Klain helped lead efforts for sea-turtle conservation in the Pacific Island country of Palau.
 With local partners, she researched and tracked the marine reptiles and encouraged educational efforts to protect turtle populations.